A visa is required. We can assist in processing this document.

 Jordan Pass Status Check

 You can check the status of your travel document with Byevisa as follows.
-To get in touch with us, click ‘Status’ in the website menu.
+To get in touch with us, click ‘Log in’ in the website menu.
 This takes you to our support page, where you fill in:

 - Your email address.

-- Click ‘Submit’ to send us the message.
+- Click ‘Proceed’ to log in and send us a message.

 Once we receive your message, someone from our customer service team will respond as fast as possible.
 Among other things, you can find out: